 Jefferson’s publication of “A Summary View of the Rights of British America,” was praised in 1774 then he was given the task to make a draft of the Declaration of Independence.
 Which was divided into five sections

-An introduction A preamble A body (divided into two sections) A conclusion
+A body (divided into two sections)

 On July 4, 1776, Americans guaranteed their Independence from British Empire, and a majority rules system was conceived.
 The United States of America is genuinely a various country of the world which made up of element individuals.
 Consistently on the fourth of July, a great many Americans assemble to praise their flexibility and Independence alongside grills, picnics, parties, family get-togethers, and organizing a few Outdoor activities.